Monte Kiffin

-Monte George Kiffin (born February 29, 1940) is an American football coach.
-He is currently a player personnel analyst at Ole Miss for his son, Lane Kiffin.
-He is widely considered to be one of the preeminent defensive coordinators in modern football, as well as one of the greatest defensive coordinators in NFL history.
+Monte George Kiffin (February 29, 1940 – July 11, 2024) was an American football coach.
+He is widely considered to have been one of the preeminent defensive coordinators in modern football, as well as one of the greatest defensive coordinators in NFL history.
 Father of the widely imitated "Tampa 2" defense, Kiffin's concepts are among the most influential in modern college and pro football.

-Before taking the role as Dallas Cowboys defensive coordinator, Kiffin served as assistant head coach for the University of Southern California where his son Lane Kiffin was named head coach on January 12, 2010, and before that he served under his son as the defensive coordinator at the University of Tennessee.
-Possibly due to the mounting pressure on his son's poor coaching records, on November 29, 2012, Kiffin resigned from his position to pursue other opportunities in the NFL.
-He previously served 26 years as an NFL assistant coach, including 13 years as defensive coordinator for the Tampa Bay Buccaneers, with whom he won Super Bowl XXXVII.
-His defensive units have finished ranked in the top 10 in points allowed and yards allowed 10 times during that period, an NFL record.
+He spent nearly 30 years as an NFL assistant coach, including 13 years as defensive coordinator for the Tampa Bay Buccaneers, with whom he won Super Bowl XXXVII.
+His defensive units finished ranked in the top 10 in points allowed and yards allowed 10 times during that period, an NFL record.
+Later in his career, he worked with his son Lane, who has served as the head coach of several major college programs.

-Kiffin was paid about $1.2 million per year by Tennessee.
-He earned a reported $2 million annual salary from the Buccaneers and has turned down several NFL head coaching jobs during his career.
-To this day, Kiffin's only head coaching job was at North Carolina State University from 1980 to 1982.
+Kiffin earned a reported $2 million annual salary during his time with Buccaneers and turned down several NFL head coaching jobs during his career.
+His only head coaching job was at North Carolina State University from 1980 to 1982.